 2017-2018 Undergraduate Alumni

-Maria Rivas Reyes is a senior at the University of California, Merced majoring in Public Health.
+Maria Rivas Reyes graduated from UC Merced with a major in Public Health.
 She was funded through the Andrew W. Mellon Foundation to conduct research on health care access among Mexican immigrants in the San Joaquin Valley.
-She currently interns at Livingston Community Health Center.
 Maria is passionate about addressing the social determinants of health that impact the adverse health outcomes of vulnerable populations.
 After graduating, she plans to work on projects relating to health policy and health education before pursuing a PhD in Public Health.

 Jovo Velasco graduated from UC Merced with a major in Public Health and minor in Psychology.
 Since high school, he has been interested in Public Health; working with the San Joaquin Public Health Department and University of the Pacific to address health disparities among Latinos with diabetes.
 Jovo is currently enrolled in the University of Southern California’s Master of Health Administration (MHA) program and aspires to be a Public Health Director.